cpbotha/cpbotha.github.io/content/posts/2002-03-06-come-aboard-want-some-fudge.md

   - Uncategorized

 ---
-We have a new friend on livejournal thanks to Paul&#8217;s thingy.
+We have a new friend on livejournal thanks to Paul’s thingy.
 Go and read all about [Ben][1].
 Or maybe not all about him.
-In fact, he doesn&#8217;t have all that much there yet.
+In fact, he doesn’t have all that much there yet.
 Pity.
 Maybe you can go later.

  [1]: http://www.livejournal.com/~bwright